Driving Risk: For Patients and Consumers

 The Department of Transportation maintains this site for information on the subject of distracted driving, including statistics, research results, information on state laws, calls to public action, and information on the department’s regulatory campaign against distracted driving.

-The NHTSA offers information for parents about vehicle safety at Parents Central.
-Resources for parents of teen drivers include information about driver education, alcohol, distractions while driving, and seat belts.
+The NHTSA offers information for parents about vehicle safety at Safer Car: Parents Central.
+Resources for parents of teen drivers, at Safe at the Wheel, include information about driver education, alcohol, distractions while driving, and seat belts.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.